Inventua/nucleus-core/Documentation/Content Managers/PageManagement.md

 > **_TIP:_**  It's a good idea to specify a title, so that you know what the module is fore, even if you don't want it shown on-screen.
 Choose (or create) a container that doesn't display the title if you don't want to display it.

+## Module Permissions
+Use the `Permissions` tab to set permissions for a specific module, or use the default `Inherit from Page` option.